Photo courtesy of Michigan Sea Grant

 A watershed is an area of land where all of the water that drains on the land or below the land empties to a particular body of water.
 They can be large or small.
 The Great Lakes Watershed, also called the Great Lakes Basin, drains water from eight states and one Canadian province.

-An example of a smaller watershed, sometimes called a sub-watershed, is the Tonawanda Creek watershed.
+An example of a smaller watershed, sometimes called a sub-watershed, is the Tonawanda Creek watershed, as shown in green above.
 The Tonawanda Creek Watershed Committee is a group of concerned citizens and stakeholders working together to protect the area of land that drains to Tonawanda Creek.
-This watershed, shown in green in the photo above, has many of the same issues and features as a watershed that is larger in size.
+This watershed has many of the same issues and features as a watershed that is larger in size.
 For instance. did you know that:

 - Erosion of stream banks has caused roads and homes to slide into the creek;